Mallaha: Ottoman period

 In 1881, the PEF's Survey of Western Palestine (SWP) described Ain el Mellahah as a "very large perennial spring, flowing in a long stream from the base of the mountain; at once turns a mill, and forms almost a small river."

 British Mandate

-During the British Mandate times, Mallaha had a roughly rectangular configuration that stretched from north to south.
-The population lived mostly of agriculture.
-In the 1922 census of Palestine, Mallaha had a population of 440, all Muslims, increasing in the 1931 census to a population of 654, still all Muslims, in 161 houses.
+During the British Mandate, Mallaha had a roughly rectangular configuration that stretched from north to south, and its residents predominately sustained themselves through agriculture.
+In the 1922 census of Palestine, Mallaha had a population of 440 residents, all Muslim.
+By the 1931 census, the population increased to 654 residents across 161 households.